MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Enable **Auto Create Orders**  to automatically create sales documents in [!INCLUDE[prod_short](../includes/prod_short.md)] once Shopify order is imported.
 Sales document in [!INCLUDE[prod_short](../includes/prod_short.md)] contains link to Shopify order.
 If you enable **Shopify Order No. on Doc.
 Line** then this information will be repeated in sales line of type Comment.

-For countries that are using sales tax, you can define priority on how to select tax area code in the **Tax area source** field.
-For more information, see [Tax on Shopify](TBD).
+With the **Tax area source** field you can define priority on how to select tax ara code or VAT Business Posting Group based on address.
+This is mainly relevant for countries with sales tax, but can be also used for VAT countries.
+For more information, see [Tax remarks](TBD).

 ### Shipment method mapping
 If you want automatically fill in **Shipment method code** for sales documents imported from Shopify, you need to configure **Shipment method mapping**.